-The Connect America Fund Phase II Auction program, commonly referred to as “CAF II Auction,” provides funding to carriers to deliver voice and broadband service to a certain number of locations in certain High Cost areas served by an incumbent price cap carrier.
+The Connect America Fund Phase II Auction program, commonly referred to as “CAF II Auction,” provides funding to carriers to deliver voice and broadband service to a certain number of locations areas where the incumbent price cap carrier didn’t accept CAF Phase II Model funding and in extremely high-cost areas located within the service areas of the incumbent price cap carriers .
 As of September 2020, the FCC had authorized more than $1.47 billion in support over 10 years to 194 winning carriers in a 2018 competitive bidding process (Auction 903) to bring service to a total of 702,745 qualifying locations in 45 states.
 Learn more.

 How It Works

 PARTICIPANT SUBMISSION: ELAP started with a one-time collection from Participants of certain “location information” (e.g., address, latitude/longitude coordinates, number of units) for all qualifying CAF II Auction locations for a state.
-Qualifying locations include residential housing units or small businesses served by mass-market Internet service.
-Participants also submitted location information for prospective locations, which are any locations that are not yet qualifying but that the carrier may want to serve at some point in the future and therefore still count toward its total defined build-out obligation for the six-year CAF II Auction deployment timeline.
-Qualifying locations and prospective locations, collectively, are referred to as “eligible locations.”
-In addition, Participants submitted location information for locations that they have identified as ineligible, as well as a short description of why such locations should be treated as ineligible.
+Qualifying locations included residential housing units or small businesses served by mass-market Internet service.
+Participants also submitted location information for prospective locations, which were any locations that were not yet qualifying but that the carrier might want to serve at some point in the future and therefore still count toward its total defined build-out obligation for the six-year CAF II Auction deployment timeline.
+Qualifying locations and prospective locations, collectively, were referred to as “eligible locations.”
+In addition, Participants submitted location information for locations that they identified as ineligible, as well as a short description of why such locations should be treated as ineligible.
 Participants also submitted evidence that no further qualifying locations could be found.

 As part of this process, Participants submitted a description of the methodology used to identify all eligible locations and supporting evidence demonstrating that they took the steps described in their methodology throughout their service area, or an explanation of why supporting evidence is unavailable or unnecessary.
 Examples of acceptable supporting evidence include web-based photography, print outs from E911 and tax databases and real estate records.
 Participants uploaded a CSV (comma separated values) file with this location information into the ELAP Module using a template provided by USAC, along with a description of their methodology and supporting documentation.